erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 ## Source control

-EBS-backed EC2 instances, like Cloud9, persist to EBS on shutdown, so SSH key pairs are durable.
+EBS-backed EC2 instances, like Cloud9, persist to EBS on shutdown, so public keys are durable for use w services like Github, BitBucket, etc.

 ## EC2